 4. A Good System Should Generate Sales Even Without YOU!

 We take a look again at the restaurant owned by Billy the chef.
 Billy made a fatal mistake from the word Go.
 When you start a business, you must adopt a helicopter view of the whole business process.
-First question you must ask yourself, how are you going to earn money daily when you are not around?
+The first question you must ask yourself, how are you going to earn money daily when you are not around?

 The online business differs very much to the brick and mortar in this aspect.
 Your e-commerce site will not shut down after 8 hours like your restaurant.
 The internet does not need any holiday unlike you or your workers.